 Diversification is the Key to Long Term Success

-Like many other folks from many different industries, I’m on Google Plus for mixed reasons such as promoting my law practice, establishing social influence, and to engage with others.
+Like many other folks from many different industries, I’m on Google Plus for varied reasons, such as promoting my law practice, establishing social influence, and engaging with others.
 In other words, I don’t put my entire social media investment portfolio into one basket, namely narrowly focused strategic SEO.

 Short Term Gains vs. Long Term Influence

 My background in search engine optimization for law firm websites leads me to one inevitable conclusion – while focused SEO strategies may work in the short run, they’ll come back to haunt you in the long run.
-Take for example inbound linking strategies.
+Take, for example, inbound linking strategies.
 For the projects I’ve worked on, I always emphasized quality over quantity.
-I stayed away from link farms, etc. even back in the day when these strategies certainly worked to give sites a boost.
-Thankfully, that meant that the sites that I was involved with didn’t get penalized by Google Panda.
+I stayed away from link farms, etc., even back when these strategies certainly worked to boost sites.
+Thankfully, that meant that the sites I was involved with didn’t get penalized by Google Panda.
 Am I saying I am prophetic?
 Heck no!
-What I am saying is that if you don’t diversify your strategy, then: (1) it’s hard to adapt to changes, and (2) sooner or later Google will pick up on the strategy and take away and/or penalize you for it.
+What I am saying is that if you don’t diversify your strategy, then: (1) it’s hard to adapt to changes, and (2) sooner or later, Google will pick up on the strategy and take away and penalize you for it.

 Prediction Why Narrowly Targeted Strategies May Fail